Single-Particle Universality of the Many-Body Spectral Form Factor

-This obviously leads to a scaling collapse (see Fig.~\ref{fig:Kt_demo}) since our results are exact; we will see nontrivial scaling collapses later (see Figs.~\ref{fig:K_COE_CSE} and~\ref{fig:KIM_SFF}).
+This obviously leads to a scaling collapse since our results are exact (see Fig.~\ref{fig:Kt_demo}); we will see nontrivial scaling collapses later (see Figs.~\ref{fig:K_COE_CSE} and~\ref{fig:KIM_SFF}).

-\lsec{Calculation Overview} Here we provide a brief sketch of the calculations which lead to Eq.~\eqref{eq:ExactSFF}.
-A full presentation of this and related computations will be published separately~\cite{OurPaper2}.
-The SFF~\eqref{eq:Kdef} can be rewritten as
+\lsec{Calculation Overview} Here we provide a sketch of the calculations which lead to~\eqref{eq:ExactSFF}.
+A full presentation of this and related results will be published separately~\cite{OurPaper2}.
+The SFF~\eqref{eq:Kdef} can be written as

-where $P(\bm{\theta})$ is the joint distribution function in Eq.~\eqref{eq:CUEDist}.
-Using well-known properties of the CUE available in texts such as Ref.~\cite{mehta1991random}, the SFF admits what we call a moment expansion,
+where $P(\bm{\theta})$ is defined in~\eqref{eq:CUEDist}.
+Using well-known properties of the CUE~\cite{mehta1991random}, the SFF admits what we call a moment expansion,